Vauxhall Luton: General Motors era

 In 1925, General Motors acquired Vauxhall, launching a new chapter in the plant's history.
 Commercial vehicle production began in 1931 with the establishment of Bedford Vehicles, which became a major manufacturer of trucks and vans.

 During the Second World War, the plant built around 5,640 Churchill tanks, 250,000 Bedford trucks, steel helmets, jerrycan sides, and aircraft components.
 It was bombed by the Luftwaffe in August 1940, killing 39 workers.

 Postwar years

 Postwar, the plant resumed car production with models like the Wyvern and Velox, and in later decades produced high-volume cars such as the Viva, Cavalier, Carlton, and Vectra.
 At its peak, the factory employed over 37,000 people.

 In the 1980s, Vauxhall launched a joint venture with Isuzu to form IBC Vehicles.
-The factory began building light commercial vehicles, including the Bedford Midi and Rascal, and later SUVs like the Frontera.
+The factory began building light commercial vehicles, including the Bedford Midi and Rascal, and later SUVs like the original Vauxhall Frontera.

 In 1998, GM bought out Isuzu's share and renamed the plant GM Manufacturing Luton (GMM Luton).